clcriswell/DR-RD/docs/ARCHITECTURE.md

 - **test** – routes every stage to a cheap model for dry runs.

 Token usage is logged via a CostTracker.
 Costs are tracked for telemetry only; caps are not enforced.

+## Sanitization

+External queries follow a strict order: **redact → route → log → network**.
+Queries are obfuscated before any logging or network transmission.

+## Intake Fields

+The intake UI accepts optional **Constraints** and a **Risk posture** selection (Low/Medium/High).
+These values are threaded into planning prompts and persisted with each project.